Alegruz/alegruz.github.io/Notes/2022/07/English/EfficientRenderingStudyNotes.md

      * Each light gets a similar bit mask (easy for spheres)
      * Logical AND the light bit mask with the tile bit mask

+## Clustered Forward+<sup>[Leadbetter14](#Leadbetter14)</sup>

+* Avoids the need for a depth pre-pass by calculating light lists at multiple depths for each sub-rectangle and using the most appropriate cluster during surface shading.

 # Deferred Rendering

 Q: Why deferred rendering?<br>